Partner With Healthcare Language Services Providers

 2. Advanced Technology

 Search for translation companies that use specialized translation software that enables accurate and efficient translation of multiple documents and has the capability of translating various types of documentation.
 It is also imperative that the technology is proven to offer the strictest standards in security and confidentiality as you are dealing with highly sensitive information.
-There is even translation technology that allows for translation memory and dynamic machine learning, among other features.
-Shop around to find an LSP that offers translation and other related services that suit your unique needs.
+Even translation technology allows for translation memory and dynamic machine learning, among other features.
+Shop around to find an LSP that offers translation and related services that suit your unique needs.

 3. Linguistic Expertise

-For those of us in the language services industry, we understand that translation means a lot more than simply word-to-word correspondence.
+For those in the language services industry, we understand that translation means much more than simply word-to-word correspondence.
 In fact, translation is as much an art form as it is a science, and translators who have an intimate understanding of both the source and target language’s culture, history, values, and norms will be in a much better position to offer accurate, culturally-relevant translations.